firebase/quickstart-ios/firestore/README.md

 # Friendly Eats
 ## Introduction
-Friendly Eats is a restaurant recommendation app built on Cloud Firestore.
+Friendly Eats is a restaurant recommendation app built on Firestore.
 For more information about Firestore visit [the docs][firestore-docs].
 ## Setup
-  * [Set up your iOS app for Cloud Firestore][setup-ios]
+  * [Set up your iOS app for Firestore][setup-ios]
   * In the Authentication tab of the Firebase console go to the [Sign-in Method][auth-providers] page and enable 'Email/Password'.
     * This app uses [FirebaseUI][firebaseui] for authentication.